jasonacox/pypowerwall/proxy/HELP.md

 ## Release Notes

+### Proxy t16 (3 July 2022)

+* Add support for specifying a bind address by @zi0r in https://github.com/jasonacox/pypowerwall/pull/16
+* Add shebang for direct execution by @zi0r in https://github.com/jasonacox/pypowerwall/pull/17

 ### Proxy t15

 * Breaking update to /api/system_status/soe endpoint that now provides the 95% scaled values.
 This was important to make sure the Power Flow animation matches the Tesla App.
 The /soe shortcut URL will continue to provide actual battery level (unscaled).
 See Issue https://github.com/jasonacox/Powerwall-Dashboard/issues/37